neuefische/web-exercises/README.md

 3. Commit the changes following [Commit guidelines](./docs/COMMITS.md)
 4. Open a new pull request
 5. Wait until the pull request has at least 1 approval (enforced by branch protection)
-6. Add the GitHubBox link to the session exercise (This URL will generate a sandbox from the current main)
+6. Add the Codesandbox link to the session exercise (This URL will generate a sandbox from the current main)

 Example: https://codesandbox.io/s/github/neuefische/web-exercises/tree/main/sessions/example/exercise-01